FLL - LAX

 The average price of all round-trip flights from Fort Lauderdale to Los Angeles clicked on KAYAK for each day over the last 12 months.

-If your flying dates are flexible, you should consider flying to Los Angeles on a Friday, as we generally find the cheapest rates on that day for this route.
+If your flying dates are flexible, you should consider flying to Los Angeles on a Thursday, as we generally find the cheapest rates on that day for this route.
 On the other hand, Monday is the most expensive day to fly from Fort Lauderdale to Los Angeles.
-For your return ticket, we recommend flying on a Tuesday and avoiding Thursdays for the best deals.
+For your return ticket, we recommend flying on a Wednesday and avoiding Sundays for the best deals.

 What is the cheapest month to fly from Fort Lauderdale to Los Angeles?